hyunwoongko/nanoRLHF/README.md

 ```

 ## Courses
-Recommended order:

-1) Install the library.
-2) Study each module below (top to bottom).
-3) Run the example after studying each module.
-4) Finish by running the RLHF training pipeline.
+I recommend approaching this repository as a learn-by-building course: first install the library, then study the modules below in order from top to bottom, running each module’s example as you go.
+Once you’ve worked through all modules, finish by running the full RLHF training pipeline end-to-end.

 ### 1) `nanosets`: Arrow-like zero-copy dataset library
 - Implementation: [nanosets](https://github.com/hyunwoongko/nanorlhf/tree/main/nanorlhf/nanosets)